riefkyiqbalm/AC_Monitoring_System/README.md

   After XAMPP installed open the XAMPP app ➡️ click start button on the Apache module and SQL module ➡️ go to browser and type [localhost](http://localhost/dashboard/), once you in XAMPP dashboard go to phpMyAdmin ➡️ click new to create a new database or you can see full documentation in [here](https://www.phpmyadmin.net/docs/).

   ### 📊 Excel Setup <a name = "excel_setup"></a>
-  In this project i need to develop the logistic reggression from the dataset another analyst that i need to perform was wilcoxon test.
-To perform that analysis i use Kamakura's Analytic Tools for Excel.
-You can download the add-in and read the documentation paper in their [Kamakura's](https://www.katexcel.com/download) website.
+  In this project I need to develop the logistic regression from the dataset and I need perform Wilcoxon test.
+I use Kamakura’s Analytic Tools for Excel to perform the logistic regression and the Wilcoxon test.
+You can download the add-in and read the documentation paper in their Kamakura’s website.
+You can see the documentation and download the tools from [Kamakura's](https://www.katexcel.com/download) website.

 ## 📒 MySQL Table Design <a name = "mysql_table_design"></a>